tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [Contrada](https://www.contradarestaurant.com/): 4.7/5.
 Delicious food with special taste, only problem is the small amount.

 [大个子砂锅王](https://www.fantuanorder.com/local-life/zh-CN/merchant-reviews/store/pot-licious-stew--3ed9a1e4e9cdb95f86670b6594a75d96-CA): 4.8/5.
-Good food with cheap price, I like the hot pot.
+Good food with cheap price, I like hot pot.

 [大鸭梨](https://places.singleplatform.com/dayali/menu?ref=google#menu_2368384): 4.1/5.
 Just so so, nothing to say.
 Roasted duck is ok, doubt they reduce the quantity.

 [Deer Garden](https://www.deergarden.net/): 4.6/5.
 Noodle is prety good and large quantity, Hainan Chicken is also delicious!

 [Dong Kee Chinese Restaurant](https://www.yelp.ca/biz/dong-kee-toronto): 4.8/5.
 Cantonese cuisine, very cheap price, six poeple totally $207, would recommend go again.

+[斗地主炸串 Lucky Ace BBQ](https://www.ubereats.com/ca/store/lucky-ace-bbq-%E6%96%97%E5%9C%B0%E4%B8%BB%E7%82%B8%E4%B8%B2/R-UNJVRrXR2k8t5GVzJW1A): 4.3/5.
+Chicken stripe is good, but their source is sweet and not spicy, can imprive more if they can change the taste of the souce.
+Can take a try if you walk by to the supermarket.
+They have cash discount.

 [DZO VIET EATERY](https://www.dzovieteatery.com/): 4.4/5.
 Good Vietnam food, too much oil on the food, price is good too.